BLC-HTWChur/rsd-specification/README.md

 The RSD2 Project started from the need of having a lightweight and flexible service discovery for a wide range of web-services.

 The project is licensed under Creative Commons 4.0 Attribution-ShareAlike.

+You can help this specification to overcome inconsistencies by posting an Issue.